awgrover/arduino-2-xod/README.md

 # Goals

-Make libraries available faster, and without needing c++ expertise.
+Make XOD libraries available faster, and without needing c++ expertise.

 The conversion should generate a library that is obviously associated with the Arduino library.
 Then XOD users have a good chance of finding it, and knowing what it does.
 But, also indicate that it may be a bit rough.